Storm forces Turkey to shut Dardanelles to tankers, cancel flights

-* Pirates launched 237 attacks off Somalia in 2011-officials (Updates with pirate comment, background)

-ISTANBUL Dec 29 Turkey shut its Dardanelles Strait to tankers and its flag carrier cancelled some domestic and international flights in and out of Istanbul due to a storm.
+ISTANBUL Turkey shut its Dardanelles Strait to tankers and its flag carrier canceled some domestic and international flights in and out of Istanbul due to a storm.

 The Dardanelles waterway is frequently forced to shut during the winter due to rough weather, usually at least two or three times a month.